sawelch-NIVA/STOPeData/inst/app/www/md/intro_references.md

+- Enter bibliographic information on your dataset.
-This form collects bibliographic reference data.
-Fields marked with (*) are always required.
-Additional fields become required based on the selected reference type.
-Use the DOI lookup or BibTeX import features to auto-populate fields when available.
+- Required fields change with reference type.
+- Use the DOI lookup or BibTeX import features to auto-populate fields when available.